Home / Career Guides / Office Coordinator

 Who do office coordinators report to?

 Each company has a unique reporting structure, but office coordinators report to an office manager or administrator in many situations.
-Some companies have more than one office coordinator, each assisting a separate department, so they may report to an HR manager or a sales manager.
+Some companies have more than one coordinator, each assisting a separate department, so they may report to a HR manager or a sales manager.
 You can ask how the role is structured at the interview at the specific company.

 How do you become an office coordinator?